bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+PersonalDice's "name" variable is used in nested function's console log.
+The return function needs to use closure to get the `name` variable.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+Name is always same. newRoll changes.
 c.
 What is the lexical scope of `newRoll`?
+Nested function only.

 ### Task 3 - Stretch Goals